top of page

 Welcome

-The artist duo Otzko and Henningsen combine poetic expression with critical reflection to shed light on contemporary challenges in the Arctic and globally — particularly those related to climate, power, connections, and presence.
-They are the founders of the nomadic art project Arctic Pavilion, grounded in their own artistic and site‑responsive practices, which invites new insights into contemporary realities through research, movement and cross-disciplinary collaborations.
+The artist duo Otzko and Henningsen combine poetic inquiry with critical reflection to examine contemporary Arctic conditions and their global implications — particularly in relation to climate, power, territory, and presence.
+They are the founders of Arctic Pavilion, a nomadic platform rooted in site-responsive artistic practice, bringing together research, movement, and cross-disciplinary collaboration to engage shifting ecological and geopolitical realities.

-Stein Henningsen is a visual and performance artist based in Svalbard, whose work addresses political, social, financial, and climate issues.
-With a background in engineering and international marketing, he combines conceptual rigor with activist engagement, using performance and visual practice to interrogate power, human–environment relations, and geopolitical dynamics.
-Henningsen founded the Arctic Action International Performance Festival, amplifying art inspired by the Arctic’s unique environment and social tensions.
-He has participated extensively in international performance festivals and cultural events and has exhibited in Norway and abroad.
+Stein Henningsen is a visual and performance artist based in Svalbard whose work addresses political, economic, and climate-related systems.
+With a background in engineering and international marketing, he combines analytical rigor with activist strategies, using performance and visual practice to interrogate power structures and geopolitical tensions.
+He is the founder of the Arctic Action International Performance Festival and has exhibited and performed internationally.

 EYE IN THE SKY